 Embrace the explorer in you with this three centre trip which includes Victoria Falls, a safari in Botswana's Chobe and Cape Town

-120,000 elephants roam Chobe – more than anywhere else in the world.
-It is during the dry season in particular that Chobe impresses, with vast herds congregating at the Chobe and Linyanti Rivers.
+120,000 elephants roam Chobe – more than anywhere else on the planet and seeing these vast herds is an unforgettable experience and the reason Chobe is called 'Land of Giants'.
+There's plenty to see with the changing seasons but it is during the dry season (May - October) in particular that Chobe impresses, with herds congregating at the Chobe and Linyanti Rivers.
 The Chobe riverfront is the most accessible safari area, reached easily by road from Kasane.
 Safari boats ply the river while huge herds of elephant, buffalo, lechwe and puku gather on the banks.Continue Reading...

 The Central Kalahari Game Reserve (CKGR) is the largest, most remotely situated reserve in Southern Africa.
 As the traditional home of the San Bushman, the CKGR has been off limits for 30 years but now restricted development has allowed two lodges deep within this special reserve – Kalahari Plains and Tau Pan.
 Deception Valley is a highlight, coming to life after the Green Season rains.Continue Reading...